Terwyn Davies: Television work

-In his private life, Terwyn has worked for independent TV production company Telesgop since 2001 where he started as a researcher on the farming magazine programme Ffermio.
-Between 2005 and 2008, he worked as an interactive producer on the programme - responsible for the programme's website and interactive TV application.
+Davies has worked for independent TV production company Telesgop since 2001.
+He started as a researcher on the farming magazine programme Ffermio.
+Between 2005 and 2008, he worked as an interactive producer on the programme, responsible for the programme's website and interactive TV application.

-Between August 2008 and May 2009, Terwyn presented and produced the Bwletin Ffermio programme every Tuesday and Friday at 1:30 pm on S4C Digidol.
-Then he went on to produce a new series for S4C called Bro (area), presented by Shân Cothi and Iolo Williams, visiting different areas of Wales every week, getting to know the area through its history, its people and its landscape.
+Between August 2008 and May 2009, Davies presented and produced the Bwletin Ffermio programme every Tuesday and Friday at 1:30 pm on S4C Digidol.
+He went on to produce a new series for S4C called Bro (area), presented by Shân Cothi and Iolo Williams, visiting different areas of Wales every week.

-Terwyn has also coped with a stammer from a very young age, which caused emotional problems for him during his childhood and teenage years.
-But somehow through his radio work, he has now learned to control the stammer, and although has not totally overcome it, has managed to make it disappear while he broadcasts.

-In February 2011, Terwyn joined the Ffermio presenting team on S4C, while regular presenter Daloni Metcalfe took maternity leave.
+In February 2011, Davies joined the Ffermio presenting team on S4C, while regular presenter Daloni Metcalfe took maternity leave.

+Writing career

+Terwyn has also co-authored a number of autobiographical works published by Gomer Press.
+His writing has focused on documenting the lives of Welsh personalities, particularly figures connected to rural life and broadcasting.